YadavYashvant/GTA-V-Characters/README.md

 # GTA-V-Characters
-A Jetpack compose app to show more about characters of GTA V.
+A Jetpack compose app to show more about characters of GTA V.<br>
+Some characters are yet to be added.